mkclev3/machines-that-think/README.md

 This was... so painful.

-If I were to do this project again, I'd do the project the way we practiced with the emoji activity, because I'd thought it'd be more complicated and time consuming, but the way this went, it would've been so much better the other way.

 I first created a sketch of what I wanted, which was the woman from "The Last Unicorn" reaching gently towards the other unicorns, who are peering at her from the waves.
 I didn't make it too complicated, and I didn't end up giving it values, it was just a sketch.

 I did some research (I asked professor calvin) on some strategies on how to turn my sketch into something technically created with python.

-How this worked, is first I loaded my image into collab, then I used a fancy library tool to detect where the lines in the image were.
+First I loaded my image into collab, then I used a fancy library tool to detect where the lines in the image were.
 Then I blurred the lines (so that they're clearer, ironically).
 Then I cleaned up the edges, adjusted the threshold, created a skeleton of my shetch, and thinned the skeleton.
 Did all of these things happen successfully? no. Am I done fixing it and satisfied with how it came out? yes.

 I ended up having one major problem, once I figured out how to get the skeleton working properly.
 And that was that it KEPT PRINTING THE FINAL IMAGE UPSIDE DOWN.

 By asking it to print all of the steps, I was able to figure out that the problem was only happening when it was filling the skeleton.
 I tried for so long to figure out what exactly was causing it to flip, but once Gemini and I were both out of ideas, I decided to focus instead on flipping it back.

-This also presented a bunch of problems, because everything the internet and gemini suggested simply **wouldn't flip it*.
+This also presented a bunch of problems, because everything the internet and gemini suggested simply *wouldn't flip it*.
 It was pain, it was misery.
 I was ready to give up and call it a metaphor.

 But then!!
 Ben helped me and after a few attempts it was magically fixed, with a code line I was pretty sure I had tried before.
 Clearly I do not have the magic touch, but yay!
 Its done!
 And the lines are thick and I did cut out most of the original image when I realized how annoying it was going to be to create (although now I realize it probably would've been just as complicated if I used the whole image), but I still like it :)

-**What Have I learned?**
+**What I Learned:**

+I have regrets!
+I do feel like I learned a lot about how PIL and a bunch of other libraries work, and I'm now a lot more comfortable working with python and gemini in general.
+But looking back, I shouldn't have done the project this way.

+If I were to do this project again, I'd do the project the way we practiced with the emoji activity.
+I'd thought it'd be more complicated and time consuming, but the way this went, I would've spent more time actually coding and creating and less time getting stuck behind error after error if I'd done it the emoji-method.

+I also don't really feel like I created art... with python.
+I feel like I recreated a sketch?
+But I would say the sketch was the art, the python was just the same art in a different medium.
+If I'd added values to my sketch, I might've felt like I was doing more creating with the python itself, but I'm glad I didn't.
+Just the sketch was hard enough to figure out, values would've been biting off way more than I could chew.
+If I were to do a second project, maybe I'd try values, now that I know how to make outlines easily.

 <h2>Citations</h2>
 Gemini helped me with a lot of my code